Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Optimal problem instances

 The result above is not entirely surprising, since it is known that modularity maximization is not an optimal algorithm for networks sampled close to the detectability transition of the PP model, since it already fails for easier problem instances~\cite{krzakala_spectral_2013}.
 If it were possible to generate such hard realizations with the above optimal model for modularity, it would lead to a contradiction.

-For Infomap, the situation is comparable.
-As we show in Fig.~\ref{fig:infomap_feasible}, the lack of an additional parameter analogous to the resolution $\gamma$ of modularity means that the value of $\beta$ can only select values on a line in the $(E_{\text{in}},B)$ plane.
-We can observe two regimes: 1.
-For sufficiently sparse networks, although a wide range of $E_{\text{in}}$ can be reached, we cannot meaningfully talk about an undetectable regime because $B$ is proportional to $N$ --- all instances are easy; 2.
-For denser networks, a discontinuous transition is observed between a $(E_{\text{in}},B)=(E,1)$ value and another range of values far away from the detectability transition.
-The transition between these regimes is size dependent, such that as the number of nodes increases, then even denser networks are required for the transition between the above two regimes to be seen.

-Overall, we see that the optimal instances for both methods considered --- modularity maximization and Infomap --- are quite contrived, and composed of unrealistically strong community structure, resulting in relatively easy labelling tasks, as we will see in the following section.
-They are also unrealistic in their regularity, with a maximally homogeneous community structure composed of equal-sized groups that also have the same density.
-Although the respective optimization algorithms are optimal for these instances, it is very likely that other algorithms will work just as well for them too.
-In the following, we demonstrate that more general algorithms indeed perform just as well in these instances, but the opposite is not true: neither Infomap nor modularity maximization perform well with instances that are optimal to the more general algorithm.
+Overall, we see that the optimal instances for modularity maximization are quite contrived, and composed of unrealistically strong and uniform community structure, resulting in relatively easy labelling tasks, as we will see in the following section.
+(We demonstrate similar results for the Infomap objective in Appendix~\ref{app:infomap}.)
+These problem instances are also unrealistic in their regularity, with a maximally homogeneous community structure composed of equal-sized groups that also have the same density.
+Although modularity maximization is optimal for these instances, it is very likely that other algorithms will work just as well for them too.
+In the following, we demonstrate that more general algorithms indeed perform just as well in these instances, but the opposite is not true: modularity maximization does not perform well with instances that are optimal to a more general algorithm.